 The forint (HUF) is the currency in Hungary.
 Use the calculator from Oanda below to help you manage your money exchanges and know how much something selling in forint would cost in dollars.
 In many places in Budapest (not elsewhere in Hungary) you will be able to pay with Euro, but expect to pay more.
 Our recommendation, pay in forint whenever possible.

 One price includes free public transport within the territory of Budapest.
 In addition, each pass provides free one-time entrance to the Lukács Thermal Bath and Swimming Pool.
 Free entrance to 13 museums.
 Also, two free sightseeing tours with an English guide, as well as discounts of 10 to 50 percent on other attractions and events.
 Worthwhile if you want to zip in and out of a number of museums and sights and get between them well.
-Click on the image to open the official Budapest Card website.
+Click on the image to purchase a Budapest Card.

 Castle Hill – The castle, towers and church steeples dominate the skyline from the Danube river, begging you to come explore.
 Do that.
 There will be throngs of people, and you just have to get over that part.
 The architecture of this UNESCO World Heritage Site is stunning, and there are plazas and small parks to sit and enjoy a bit too.
 Sights include Matthias Church and Fountain, the Fishermen’s Bastion, and the Hospital in the Rock (see below for that).
 We were appalled at the price to just climb up one level to the Bastion and found the view from right below it just fine, thank you.
 Don’t forget some of the gardens surrounding it and to the south, including the Castle Garden Bazaar (varkert bazar), where renovation was just finished in 2014.